 People who are assertive have the courage to give feedback and ask for what they want even if they feel scared or embarrassed.
 People who are assertive are also willing to firmly say ‘no’ to something they don’t want, capable of setting healthy boundaries and enforcing them.

-At the end of the day, assertiveness is about the willingness to simply be yourself with your partner.
+Ultimately, assertiveness is about the willingness to be yourself with your partner.

 And while this often isn’t easy—especially after years or decades of hiding and masking your true preferences—becoming more assertive and giving your partner honest feedback about what you really want more of and less of in the relationship is essential.